JahnaviBaddikuri/KnowlegeBaseSystem/README.md

 * __view an article__
 * __generates popular content report__

-This code can be implemeted in Visual Stdio and other Python editors.
+This code can be implemeted in Visual Studio and other Python editors.